Scaffolding caught fire on a dock in northwest Russia, state media reports

 Wooden scaffolding caught fire Thursday afternoon at a repair dock in Roslyakovo, which is in the Murmansk region in northwest Russia along the Barents Sea, the official Itar-Tass and RIA-Novosti news agencies reported.
 The flames spread to hull of the nuclear submarine Yekaterinburg, where work had been underway.

 About 100 emergency personnel responded, using 40 pieces of firefighting and other equipment to spray foam and water to douse the blaze, the regional emergency ministry said according to Itar-Tass.

 Gov. Dmitry Dmitrienko said that the submarine’s nuclear reactors were then shut down and there was no threat of radiation spreading, the news agency reported.

 Capt.
-Vadim Sega, a spokesman for Russia's Northern Fleet, said the fire never penetrated the vessel's hull and thus did not spread inside the vessel.
+Vadim Sega, a spokesman for Russia’s northern fleet, added that the fire never penetrated the hull and got inside the ship.